But which occupation is cheapest for car insurance?

 What are the most expensive job titles for car insurance?

-If your car insurance is expensive, it may be because of your job title.
+If your car insurance is expensive, one of the reasons could be because of your job title.

 Our research revealed that these are the occupations with the highest insurance costs*: